spiceai/spiceai/docs/criteria/accelerators/rc.md

 #### ClickBench

-- [ ] A test script exists that can load ClickBench data into this accelerator in either [file or database mode](../definitions.md).
+- [ ] A test script exists that can load ClickBench data into this accelerator in all [Access Modes](../definitions.md).
-- [ ] The accelerator can load ClickBench in either [file or database mode](../definitions.md), and all queries run with no [Major Bugs](../definitions.md).
+- [ ] The accelerator can load ClickBench in all [Access Modes](../definitions.md), and all queries run with no [Major Bugs](../definitions.md).

 #### Data correctness

 - [ ] TPC-H SF10 loaded into memory, returned results are identical across source and accelerated queries for all TPC-H queries and TPC-H simple queries.
-- [ ] ClickBench loaded into [file or database mode](../definitions.md), returned results are identical across source and accelerated queries for all ClickBench queries.
+- [ ] ClickBench loaded all [Access Modes](../definitions.md), returned results are identical across source and accelerated queries for all ClickBench queries.

 ### Documentation